zyiu/sp18-hw4/README.md

 ### Q4: MVC
 Combining everything you have learned from lectures up to this point, make a home page that displays all the `Cat`s, `Todo`s, and `User`s in your database.
 This will require a controller, a route, and a view.
 Don't worry about formatting, but feel free to make it pretty if you'd like.

+Feel free to populate your database by `create`ing some `Cat`s and `User`s.

+Make it so that you should be able to go to your homepage simply by visiting `localhost:3000`.

-Hint: How can we retrieve all the objects in our database?
+**Hint:** How can we retrieve all the objects in our database?
 The documentation [here](http://guides.rubyonrails.org/active_record_querying.html) may help.

+**Note/Super Hint:** There is a lot of flexibility in this question but how we implemented it was to have a Pages controller with `home` method that initialized the variables `@cats`, `@users`, `@todos`.

 ### Q5: Forms

 Create a form (`form_for`) viewable at `localhost:3000/todos/new` that submits a `POST` request that will create the a `Todo` object in your database.
 Verify this works by visiting your home page and seeing that the object you created shows up.

+**Hint:** This question will require additional controller methods, views, and routes.
+**Hint:** The field for a boolean check box is `f.checkbox`.

 You can even have the controller method that creates the `Todo` object redirect to your home page.

-**Hint:** This question will require additional controller methods, views, and routes.
+**Hint:** Use `rails routes` to see the name of the home page path.

+Bonus: add a link to (look up `link_to`) your form from the home page.

 ### Q6: Final questions
 Answer the questions in `ANSWERS.md`.